 After being barred from practicing as a PA at Princeton University, Harrison moved in to Houston, TX.
 He was encouraged to do so by Carl Fasser, a fellow Duke PA graduate.
 Dr. Henry McIntosh, a former cardiologist at Duke University, had hired Fasser to establish a PA program at Baylor College of Medicine (BCM).
 Harrison accepted a junior faculty position within the General Medicine Section of the Ben Taub General Hospital, an affiliated teaching site of BCM.
-After a number of years caring for patients with general medical problems, he focused his efforts on the caring for the needs of those with HIV infection.
-These experiences would eventually lead to his current interests in pain management.
-While busy with patient care and research he always found time to precept students enrolled in various Texas PA Programs and talk to them about health care issues in clinical practice.
+After a number of years caring for patients with general medical problems, he focused his efforts on caring for the needs of those with HIV infection.
+These experiences would eventually lead to his interest in pain management.
+Even while busy with patient care and research, he always found the time to precept students enrolled in various Texas PA Programs and to talk to them about health care issues in clinical practice.

-Harrison is currently the chief operations officer of the I-10 Family Clinic which he opened in 2004.
-The clinic is located in an underserved community in East Houston.
-The clinic is staffed by two PAs along with their supervising physicians.
-He and his wife Crystal live in Pine Hurst, Texas with extended family living in Greensboro, NC.
-His second passion involves breeding and racing quarter horses.
+Before retirement, Harrison was the chief operations officer of the I-10 Family Clinic which he opened in 2004.
+The clinic was located in an underserved community in East Houston.
+He and his wife Crystal lived in Pine Hurst, Texas while their extended family lived in Greensboro, NC.
+His second passion was breeding and racing quarter horses.